 Dave Skitch - Co-chair

 Dave was born, raised, and currently lives in Toronto.
 He attended the University of Toronto and holds a Bachelor of Commerce degree.
 Dave has a background in rehabilitation consulting, computer systems management, and accounting, and has worked for small business, corporate, government, and not-for-profit organizations.
 He has been involved in election administration since the 1970’s, which has included work as a Federal Returning Officer, international missions, and work on accessibility.
 He is currently an Assistant Returning Officer in an electoral district in Toronto.
-Following his HIV diagnosis in 2005, Dave became involved with the AIDS Committee of Toronto (ACT), The Toronto People With AIDS Committee (PWA), and realize (formerly CWGHR).
-He is currently a board member of realize and Secretary for his condominium corporation board.
+Following his HIV diagnosis in 2005, Dave became involved with the AIDS Committee of Toronto (ACT), The Toronto People With AIDS Committee (PWA), and Realize.
+He is currently a board member of Realize and Secretary for his condominium corporation board.
 Dave currently enjoys working as the Peer Coordinator at the Toronto HIV/AIDS Network and being a speaker and community representative for PWA.

 Alan Casey - Board member